Zhiming-Huang/CombTS_INFOCOM26/README.md

 ### 2. Simple Environment

-A simple test environment for verifying CombTS algorithm performance:
+A simple test environment for verifying CTS-B algorithm performance:

 - **10 arms**: 3 optimal arms with Bernoulli(0.9), 7 suboptimal arms with Bernoulli(0.1)
 - **Sleeping arms**: Each arm has 0.5 availability rate